lucianmarin/action-theory/README.md

 No. Actions *constitute* mass and energy; transitions reconfigure stable patterns while effective invariants balance.

+**Is this just Simulation Theory?**
+No — and it partly agrees.
+Simulation Theory claims reality is a computation;
+Action Theory says that if so, what is being computed is action, not stuff (§1.1).
+CFR describes how such a computation would run: constraints are its rules, freedom is its branching, roadblocks are its halt states.
+Unlike most simulation stories, no external simulator is required — the universe computes itself into being.

 **Is the universe literally a computer program?**
-No. The purity reformulation (§3.7) borrows structural properties of pure functional programming — immutability, referential transparency, explicit effects — as a precise language for stating the ontology, not a claim that reality runs on hardware.
+No. The purity reformulation (§3.7) and the PFD manuscript (`docs/research-manuscript.md`) borrow structural properties of pure functional programming — immutability, referential transparency, explicit effects — as a precise language for stating the ontology, not a claim that reality runs on hardware.
 The analogy stops where physical constants and